 She has a passion for digital news and social media and is well versed in pop culture and current events.
 Her writing is unfailingly honest and thorough, often marrying popular culture with social psychology to serve as a lens through which to study and understand the human situation.

 Currently, she serves as the social media editor for the New York Daily News, an outlet with a collective audience of more than 2.6 million.
 Prior to her arrival at the News, Virginia worked as a beauty editor for various women’s lifestyle publications under Hearst, Time Inc. and Condé Nast.

 A citizen of the world, Virginia is the product of a military family, which afforded her the privilege of living in Europe for 16 years before returning to the U.S. to complete high school and pursue undergraduate studies at the University of Houston.
 In 2013, she completed her undergraduate studies, obtaining a Bachelor of Arts degree in English (Creative Writing), Italian Studies and Human Development & Consumer Science.

-Virginia can often be found reading, painting, blending teas at her favorite tea shop in East Village, or working on her latest project, Cose Nudo, which is a digital collection of oral histories from people all over the world.
-She is currently working on a novel and preparing to undertake a Master of Fine Arts in Creative Writing.
+Virginia can often be found reading, painting, mastering a new dish in her kitchen, or working on her latest project, Cose Nudo, which is a digital collection of oral histories from people around the world.
+She is also working on a collection of short stories and preparing to undertake a Master of Fine Arts in Creative Writing.